Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

 Rosemary is a staple in many kitchen gardens and it is an extremely useful herb.
 Ancient Roman soldiers used to tuck a sprig of Rosemary behind their ears in order to remain alert during battles.
 Rosemary tea is great for those studying - it keeps them alert and helps to lower stress.
 Just don't take just before bedtime.
 It is also great for stimulating circulation - mix with a carrier oil and some coarse salt and use as a body scrub.

 Rosemary tea can also be used as a rinse for dark hair - it brings out the tones in brown hair and helps to maintain condition.

 In terms of cooking, rosemary is very popular.
 It helps to cut down the fat in foods.
 It does, however, have a very strong flavor so you should use it sparingly.

 This little plant is almost impossible to kill.
 Here we call it a "vygie" or succulent.
 It's very undemanding, can survive on little water and isn't fussy about soil so if you have a rocky patch that you can't seem to fill, put in some Bulbinella.
 The bonus is that it also has small delicate little flowers.

 As far as medicinal properties go, this is a gardener's dream.
-Not a herb to be taken internally, you use the leaves in much the same way as you use aloe leaves.
+You use the leaves in much the same way as you use aloe leaves.
 Simply break off a leaf and squeeze the sap out of it.
 Use for insect bites, minor scratches (keep on hand when pruning roses), and minor skin complaints.
 The sap is quite sticky but it works like a dream.
 Leave on for a few minutes and then rinse off.

 You can also use the sap in an ointment.
 To get enough sap, You will need a piece of muslin or cheesecloth and a bit of patience.
 Wrap the washed leaves in the cloth and squeeze over a bowl to get out as much sap as possible.
 (Incidentally, this is great for your hands.)